garrandall/popular-music-data/tracks/in-my-life-juvenile-mannie-fresh.md

 though we was beefin , your supposed to spend your cash with me I'm in here last with me, hold me down, give me a whip, give me a bitch and let her blow me down,
-I'm so gutter, I'm so slick, i'm so grimey
+I'm so gutter, I'm so slick, I'm so grimey
 I promise you something, I bet you gon find me
 I'm a eat, purchase, whatever I please
 CO, give me the keys, aww please, I need two of these